jax-ml/jax-ai-stack/docs/data_loaders_for_multi_device_setups_with_jax.md

 *   [**Grain**](https://github.com/google/grain)
 *   [**Hugging Face**](https://huggingface.co/docs/datasets/en/use_with_jax#data-loading)

-You'll see how to use each of these libraries to efficiently load data for a simple image classification task using the MNIST dataset.
+You'll learn how to use each of these libraries to efficiently load data for an image classification task using the MNIST dataset.

-Building on the [Data Loaders on GPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_gpu_with_jax.html) tutorial, this guide introduces optimizations for distributed training across multiple GPUs or TPUs.
-It focuses on data sharding with `Mesh` and `NamedSharding` to efficiently partition and synchronize data across devices.
-By leveraging multi-device setups, you'll maximize resource utilization for large datasets in distributed environments.
+Building on the [Data Loaders on GPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_gpu_with_jax.html) tutorial,  this guide covers advanced strategies for multi-device setups, such as data sharding with `Mesh` and `NamedSharding` to partition and synchronize data across devices.
+These techniques allow you to partition and synchronize data across multiple devices, balancing the complexities of distributed systems while optimizing resource usage for large-scale datasets.

+If you're looking for CPU-specific data loading advice, see [Data Loaders on CPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_cpu_with_jax.html).

+If you're looking for GPU-specific data loading advice, see [Data Loaders on GPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_gpu_with_jax.html).

 +++ {"id": "-rsMgVtO6asW"}